181394/DAT159/IoT/Oblig2/README.md

 For approval of the hands-on you will have to briefly demonstrate a working solution during the lectures on Friday (09.11), Monday (11.11.18), or Tuesday (12.11.18)

-### This assignment is submitted by Fredrik Mathisen, Kristian Åsnes, Sindre Steinsvik and Preben Haukebøe